Corn on the cob: Preparation

 The most common methods for cooking corn on the cob are frying, boiling, roasting, grilling, and baking.
 Corn on the cob can be grilled directly in its husk, or it can be shucked first and then wrapped in aluminum foil.
 When oven roasting, cooking the corn in the husk directly on the rack is recommended.
 When roasting or grilling corn on the cob, the cook can first peel the husk back to rub the corn with oil or melted butter, then re-secure the husk around the corn with a string.
 Corn on the cob can also be microwaved for 3 to 4 minutes still in its husk.

-Common condiments and seasonings for corn on the cob include butter, salt, and black pepper.
+Common condiments and seasonings for corn on the cob include butter, salt, Old Bay, and black pepper.

 Etiquette

 In traditional etiquette, corn on the cob, like other finger foods, is problematic.

 Lillian Eichler Watson, in a 1921 etiquette book, described corn on the cob as "without a doubt one of the most difficult foods to eat gracefully."
 She added that "it is entirely permissible to use the fingers in eating corn, holding it lightly at each end; sometimes a napkin is used in holding it."
 Sometimes, however, a short sharp knife would be provided that each diner could use to cut or scrape the kernels from the cob for later eating.
 She described this as "by far the most satisfactory method" of eating corn on the cob.

 Some etiquette books recommend salting and buttering the corn a section at a time just before eating that section, which helps to minimize the mess on the diner's face and hands.
-Butter dripping down the diner's chin and kernels getting stuck in-between teeth may be a source of embarrassment for the diner.
+Butter dripping down the diner's chin and kernels getting stuck in between teeth may be a source of embarrassment for the diner.

 Holders

 Corn cob holders are eating utensils used to hold corn on the cob.
 They may have tines or a single spike, and have been used since ancient times, ranging from articles made of wood found in ethnographic museums to precious tableware made of silver.

-Other utensils for eating corn on the cob include specialty knives from removing the kernels, brushes for removing the silk and knives for buttering.
+Other utensils for eating corn on the cob include specialty knives for removing the kernels, brushes for removing the silk and knives for buttering.

 History

-Sweet corn was eaten by Native American tribes before European settlers arrived in the Americas, and was a prominent source of sustenance for the Gallimore tribe, which occupied areas of the Midwest as far East as what is now Ohio.
+Sweet corn was eaten by Native American tribes before European settlers arrived in the Americas.
 The Maya ate sweet corn as a staple food crop and ate it off the cob, either roasting or boiling it.
 Aboriginal Canadians in southern parts of Canada also eat it.

 It is one of the most consumed foods on the Fourth of July.

 Variations

 Elote

-In Central America (except Panama) and Mexico, an ear of corn, on or off the plant, is called elote (from the Nahuatl elotitutl 'tender cob').
+In Mexico and most of Central America, an ear of corn, on or off the plant, is called elote (from the Nahuatl elotitutl for "tender cob").
 This term is also used in Mexican and Central American communities in the United States.